alexander474/Enterprise_programming_exam/README.md

 ## Extras

-- Administrator
+#### Administrator

-  - Can enable/disable users in the application
-  - Can create new items
-  - Testing:
-    - testDisableAndEnableUser()
-    - testCreateItem()
--
+I have added administrator option to the user.
+The administrator gets access to enable/disable user accounts and create new items.
+This is tested by testDisableAndEnableUser() and testCreateItem().